 The Quick Take on HIV prevention describes the range of tools and approaches used to prevent HIV infection and discusses the need for new investment in HIV prevention.
 Effective HIV prevention includes providing access to condoms, HIV testing and linkage to care, treatment as prevention, pre-exposure prophylaxis (PrEP) and post-exposure prophylaxis (PEP), and syringe and harm reduction services.

 Ensuring that all people with HIV can maintain their health and viral suppression and preventing new HIV infections are hard, but we are seeing success from the Ryan White Program and HIV prevention efforts.
 Continued support for the Ryan White Program and HIV prevention will help us end the HIV epidemic.
-To read the Quick Take documents and learn more about the Infectious Disease Initiatives at the O’Neill Institute, please check out our webpage.
+To read the Quick Take documents and learn more about the Infectious Diseases Initiative at the O’Neill Institute, please check out our webpage.